ghfbsd/kenken/README.md

 To use it, first start `R` and load the solver code.
-Then you can solve any puzzle (or puzzles) by using the function `ksolve` read a file and solve a puzzle in it.
+Then you can solve any puzzle (or puzzles) by using the function `ksolve` to read a file and solve a puzzle in it.
-By default, it will solve the first puzzle it finds in the file.
-If the file contains more than one puzzle, provide the puzzle number (starting from 1).
+By default, the function will solve the first puzzle it finds in the file.
+If the file
+contains more than one puzzle, provide the puzzle number (starting from 1) as the second arg after the file name.
 Depending on the structure of the puzzle, it will take up to 10 or so trials to solve a 4x4 puzzle, and up to 100,000 or so to solve a 6x6 (though most are solved with ~1000).
 There are 144 unique 4x4 grids and about 25 million unique